timsjpark/learning_by_doing/numbers_letters_and_variables/number_of_seconds_rubocop_errors.md

 At first, I was getting 4 offenses for having lines of code that were too long.
 This was partly due to having my interpolated string include a lot of multiplication between variables.
-I fixed the issue by creating new variables that did the math before adding them to interpolated strings, and also limiting the code column width to 62 characters.
+I fixed the issue by creating new variables that did the math before adding them to interpolated strings.

+I also added two strings together for the last two `puts` commands in order to cut down the column length of the code without having to combine a `print` and a `puts` command.

 ```
 learning_by_doing (104778992_number_of_seconds_master) $guard